luarpy/ssg/README.md

 I ended up needing a configuration file because I only use one CSS style sheet and I did not wanted to copy it to every subdirectory inside the main path.
 This way the script manages the relative path to this files.

 ## TODO
-- [ ] Add option to generate table of contents
-- [ ] Add support for configuration file
+- [X] Add support for configuration file
 - [ ] Change ```render_html_file()```.
 I need something more flexible and readable than _awk_ syntax for replacing characters